-The full text of Section 44809 of Title 49 can be found here: USA Hobbyist or Recreational Drone Law – Section 44809 Online
+The full text of Section 44809 of Title 49 can be found here: USA Hobbyist or Recreational Drone Law – Section 44809 Recreational Online

 TLDR: